Alexandrite and Diamond Ring Value Guide

 The typical price range for Alexandrite and Diamond Ring is $3,000 - $3,600 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The intensity and completeness of the color change effect significantly drive the $3,000-$3,600 valuation.
+• The intensity and completeness of the color change significantly impact the $3,000 to $3,600 valuation.

-- The total carat weight and clarity of the surrounding brilliant-cut diamonds.
+• The total carat weight and quality of the surrounding brilliant-cut diamonds used in the halo setting.

 How to Identify Alexandrite and Diamond Ring?

-- Verify the distinct color change from green in daylight to red under incandescent light, characteristic of authentic Russian alexandrite.
+• Verify the distinct color shift from emerald green in natural daylight to a ruby red hue under incandescent lighting.

 History of Alexandrite and Diamond Ring